evadamonte/README.md/README.md

 Welcome to my GitHub profile!
 I’m a data science enthusiast with a passion for analyzing data and building impactful solutions.
 Check out my repositories and feel free to connect!

 ## 📚 About Me
-- 🔭 Currently working on [Learning and Mastering Skills in Elements of Computing 2].
+- 🔭 Currently working on Learning and Mastering Skills in Elements of Computing 2.
-- 🌱 I’m learning [how to code more effincetly and effectivly using tools like python and VS code].
+- 🌱 I’m learning how to code more effincetly and effectivly using tools like python and VS code.
-- 👯 I’m looking to collaborate on [food reviews as well as sports analytics].
+- 👯 I’m looking to collaborate on food reviews as well as sports analytics.
 - 💬 Ask me about data science, Python, machine learning, or anything tech-related!
-- 📫 How to reach me: [edamont2@nd.edu].
+- 📫 How to reach me: edamont2@nd.edu

 - ## Education 🎓
-- **Notre Dame Degree (coming in 2026) - Gordon-Conwell Theological Seminary
+- **Notre Dame Degree  (coming in 2026) Notre Dame, IN
-- **High School Degree - North Central University
+- **High School Degree - Bishop Manogue Catholic High School Reno, NV

 ## 💼 Technical Skills
 - **Languages**: Python, R.